 The Syria crisis is one of the largest and most complex humanitarian crises in the world, with a staggering 11.1 million people in need of aid as conflict carries on.

 Today, there are dozens of state and non-state actors involved in the fighting – making it difficult to understand what is going on.

 The crisis began in 2011 when waves of pro-democracy protests were underway across large parts of the Middle East, known as the Arab Spring.

-In Syria, these protests were met with force by the government and in response, riots broke out all over the country.
-By July 2011, armed resistance groups had formed.
+Protests began in Syria and, by July 2011, armed resistance groups had formed.
 Before long, Syria had descended into a civil war that continues to this day.

 What was Syria like before?

 Before the crisis, over 21 million people lived in Syria.
-Over 60 per cent lived in urban areas, and many were old cities that were also home to countless mosques and souks – among them six UNESCO World Heritage Sites.
+More than 60 per cent lived in urban areas, and many were old cities that were also home to countless mosques and souks – among them six UNESCO World Heritage Sites.

 All six sites are now either destroyed or severely damaged.
-One site, Palmyra’s 2,000-year-old Arch of Triumph, was destroyed after Islamic State took control of the area in 2015.
+One site, Palmyra’s 2,000-year-old Arch of Triumph, was destroyed after armed groups took control of the area in 2015.
 Many other cultural and heritage sites have been shelled during the conflict.